Childhood cancer: United States

 In the United States, cancer is the second most common cause of death among children between the ages of 1 and 14 years, exceeded only by unintentional injuries such as injuries sustained in a car wreck.
-More than 16 out of every 100,000 children and teens in the U.S. were diagnosed with cancer, and nearly 3 of every 100,000 died from the disease.
-In the United States in 2012, it was estimated that there was an incidence of 12,000 new cases, and 1,300 deaths, from cancer among children 0 to 14 years of age.
-Cancer is the second leading cause of death in males and fourth in women under the age of 20 in the United States.
+In the 2025 American Cancer Society report, more than 18 out of every 100,000 children and teens in the U.S. were diagnosed with cancer, and nearly 3 of every 100,000 died from the disease.
+In 2025, it is estimated there were 9,550 new cases and 1,050 deaths from cancer among children 0 to 14 years of age.
+It is also estimated that one in every 264 children and adolescents will be diagnosed with any type of cancer before the age of 20 years.

 The survival rate of children with cancer has improved since the late 1960s which is due to improved treatment and public health measures.
-The estimated proportion surviving 5 years from diagnosis increased from 77.8 percent to 82.7 percent to 85.4 percent for those diagnosed in the 1990s, 2000s, and 2010–2016.
+The estimated proportion surviving 5 years from diagnosis increased from 77.8 percent to 82.7 percent to 85 percent for those diagnosed in the 1990s, 2000s, and 2017–2021.

-Statistics from the 2014 American Cancer Society report:

-Note: Incidence and mortality rates are per 1,000,000 and age-adjusted to the 2000 US standard population.
-Observed survival percentage is based on data from 2003-2009.
+Note: Incidence rates are per 1,000,000 population, based on diagnoses during 2017–2021, and age-adjusted to the US standard population.
+Survival rates are based on malignant diagnoses during 2014 through 2020, all followed through 2021.

 Sub-Saharan Africa

 A large number of children in Africa live in low- and middle-income countries where there is limited access to prevention or treatment of cancer.
-The under-five mortality rate (U5MR), a robust indicator of child health, is at 109 per 1,000 live births.
+The under-five mortality rate (U5MR), a robust indicator of child health, is 109 per 1,000 live births.
 The proportion of childhood cancer is higher in Africa than in developed countries, at 4.8%.
 Kids with cancer are disadvantaged compared to kids in developed countries; therefore their statistic for childhood cancer is higher.
 In sub-Saharan Africa, 10% of children die before their 5th birthday, yet it is not due to cancer; communicable diseases such as malaria, cholera, and other infections are the leading cause of death.
 Children with cancer are often exposed to these preventable infections and diseases.
 Tumor registries only cover 11% of the African population, and there is a significant absence in death registration, making the mortality database unreliable.
 Overall, there is a lack of reliable data, as there is limited funding and many diseases are largely unknown to this population.